 - 2. In the Files section, click Browse to find and select the .psd image on your computer. - 3.
 In the Layer section, select the Create Layer(s) option, then select one of the following options: - Create Single Layer Named: Creates a layer you can name. - Create Layer(s) Based on Filenames: Creates a layer based on each unique filename prefix.
 For example, the filenames a-1.tga, a-2.tga and b-1.tga will create layers name "a" and "b", where "a" has two drawings and "b" has one.
-When creating a single layer from these three filenames, all three drawings will be inserted in the new layers.

-- 4. In the Import Options section, select one of the following: - Keep As Original Bitmap: Retains an imported image as a bitmap.
+When creating a single layer from these three filenames, all three drawings will be inserted in the new layers. - 4.
+Select the Create Symbol for Imported Items option if you want the layers to be contained in symbols. - 5.
+In the Import Options section, select one of the following: - Keep As Original Bitmap: Retains an imported image as a bitmap.
 In the Alignment section, decide on the size and placement of your image within the camera frame.
 Depending on the Scene Settings (the height and width in pixels that you chose for your project), an image that you import may get scaled to the point where all its individual pixels become visible.
 There are three options available in the Alignment section: